 The premium for D&O Insurance is calculated based on the estimated claims frequency and severity.
 There are a number of risk factors that affect pricing, including:

-Many insurance companies now offer small business coverage starting as low as $1,500 per year - a small price to pay for protection against potentially costly settlements.
-While small private businesses are considered low-risk by underwriters, publicly traded companies are usually considered high-risk and could pay $10,000 to $30,000 per million in annual premiums.
+Many insurance companies now offer small business coverage starting as low as $400 per year for nonprofits and $3,000 per year for profit seeking corporations - a small price to pay for protection against potentially costly settlements.
+While small businesses are considered low-risk by underwriters, publicly traded companies are usually considered high-risk and could pay $10,000 to $30,000 per million in annual premium.

 Directors and Officers insurance is often writtne to cover not only current members but also past and future.

 While Directors and Officers insurance is not compulsory, it is a critical part of your insurance portfolio.
 Because the directors and officers of your organization are putting their personal assets on the line by helping to make important decisions, it would be a smart move on your part to return the favor and help to protect them.